npm/cli/doc/spec/file-specifiers.md

   slashes on a file specifier will be removed, that is 'file://../foo/bar` references the same package as same as `file:../foo/bar`.
 The latter is considered canonical.
-* Attempting to install a specifer that has a windows drive letter will produce an error on non-Windows systems.
+* Attempting to install a specifier that has a windows drive letter will produce an error on non-Windows systems.
 * A valid `file:` specifier points is:
   * a valid package file.
 That is, a `.tar`, `.tar.gz` or `.tgz` containing